 - Choose from three chemistry program degree options: chemistry, biochemistry or chemistry teacher certification.
 Each option is approved by the American Chemical Society (ACS) and earns the graduate recognition as an ACS certified chemist.

 - Learn to apply cutting-edge technology in state-of-the-art facilities that are more frequently available in PhD programs.

-Graduates of the UT Tyler chemistry program attend graduate school at Stanford University, Ohio State University and other premier PhD-granting institutions.
+Graduates of the UT Tyler chemistry and biochemistry program attend graduate school at Stanford University, Ohio State University and other premier PhD-granting institutions.
 They attend excellent medical programs like UT Southwestern Medical School and Baylor School of Medicine.

 They are also employed by such organizations as: The Texas Department of Public Safety's Crime Lab, Los Alamos National Lab, SA Scientific and more.

 Bachelor’s in Chemistry: Job-Ready.

 - Meet degree requirements and graduate as a certified American Chemical Society (ACS) chemist.
 The curriculum is also ACS-approved.

 - Network with others from the scientific community by joining our award-winning Student Affiliates of the American Chemical Society.